 Women's social, economic and political roles, responsibilities and influence have progressed markedly in recent history.
 A number of gains have been made by and for women.

 However, a number of areas in which women remain under-represented or experience disadvantage continue to exist.
 Some have remained unchanged over many years, for example high levels of domestic, family and sexual violence.
 Others have emerged as gender roles have changed, for example the challenges faced by women in leadership positions.
 These areas of under-representation or disadvantage can affect women's personal relationships, working lives, long-term economic security and overall health and wellbeing.

 The following statistics provide just three examples of remaining areas of difference between women and men:

-The Office for Women's online publication, Profile: Queensland Women 2009, provides further information on where and how inequity continues to impact on women.
+The Office for Women's statistical publication, Queensland Women 2015, provides further information on where and how inequity continues to impact on women.

 Organisations can use gender analysis to:

 Applying gender analysis will ensure that the needs of both women and men are addressed, which in turn leads to better social and economic outcomes.
 These outcomes are good for individuals, communities, businesses and governments.

 For example, ensuring that more women are able to participate in the workforce will:

 Gender analysis takes diversity into account and can be used to identify impacts on specific groups such as Aboriginal and Torres Strait Islander women, culturally and linguistically diverse groups of women and women with disabilities.